SerenityOS/serenity/Base/usr/share/man/man1/find.md

   * `M`: mebibytes (1024 kibibytes)
   * `G`: gibibytes (1024 mebibytes)

+* `-path pattern`: Checks if the full file path matches the given global-style pattern.
+This check matches against the full file name, starting from one of the start points given on the command line.
+This means that using an absolute path only makes sense in the case where the start point given on the command line is an absolute path.
+For example, the following command will never match
+  anything:

+  `find bar -ipath '/foo/bar/test_file' -print`

+  The given path is compared against the current directory concatenated with the basename of the current file.
+Because such a concatenation can never end in a '/', specifying path argument that ends with a '/' will never match anything.
+* `-ipath pattern`: Functions identically to `-path` but is case-insensitive.
 * `-name pattern`: Checks if the file name matches the given global-style pattern (case sensitive).
 * `-empty`: File is either an empty regular file or a directory containing no